Along with the Swift and S3 APIs, Horizon, and DuraCloud, there are additional tools that can be used to manage your content in the OLRC.

 To use rclone with the OLRC:

-- In your terminal, set up your environment with:
+In your terminal, set up your endpoint with:

 Cyberduck is a free software GUI client that supports OpenStack Swift operations, including bulk uploads and downloads, and runs on Windows and macOS.